MintuJupally/ideaman/README.md

 An Idea Management Solution made using React Js and Material UI, with the help of react-rnd and react-draggable npm packages.

+## Features

+- Ability to add/remove/edit highlights
+- Ability to create buckets to group highlights in
+- Ability to group highlights into buckets
+- Ability to move highlights from one bucket to another.

 ## To setup the project locally

 To setup and run the project locally, the repo is to be cloned followed by the following commands: